KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 What is Dominance history?
 Dominance history shows the details of the strength of each Megacorp in the previous cycles.
 What is the default map view?
-The map view shows all the base to base connections and the associated bases of the player’s Megacorp.
+The map view shows all the base to base connections and the associated bases of the playerâ€™s Megacorp.
 The attack strings initiated by their Megacorp and incoming attack strings are also shown to the player.
 The information can be filtered according to zoom levels by which players can filter high-level bases from low-level bases.
 At the highest zoom level, the player can also view cores in their area.
 What is Virtual community board?
 Trade inventory and communicate with nearby players using the Virtual Community Board.
 It shows you all the messages and trade requests which are within your vicinity.
 This board is constantly updated as you move.
 What is Comms?